blspeiser/crypto-cli/README.md

     uuid      Generate universally unique IDs (UUIDs)
       Usage: uuid

-    bytes      Generate random byte strings for cryptographic inputs
+    bytes      Generate byte strings for cryptographic inputs
       Usage: bytes [options]
         Options:
           -n, --length
-            Number of bytes to generate in a byte string (16 if not specified)
+            Number of bytes to generate in a random byte string (16 if not specified)
             Default: 16
+          -t, --text
+            Text to be rendered as a hexadecimal byte string

     encrypt      Encrypt a file
       Usage: encrypt [options]